s-liwka/ICCUWN/README.md

 All GUI's for yt-dlp i found were either broken or way too bloated for me.
 Also I wanted to get some experience with GUI's (and got some with asynchronous programming on the way too).
 ## Installation (Automatic)

+### YOU STILL NEED TO INSTALL PYTHON AND FFMPEG MANUALLY

 Windows:

 https://raw.githubusercontent.com/s-liwka/ICCUWN/main/WindowsInstaller/install.bat